The following are Frequently Asked Questions regarding the FEMA Reservist Program:

 A: FEMA is committed to have each Reservist deploy from their residence at least once each year, to any location within the United States and its Territories.
 Deployments are usually a minimum of 30 days.

-Q: How will Reservists be selected to deploy to disasters after October 1st?
+Q: How will Reservists be selected to deploy to disasters?

-Q: What equipment will each Reservist be issued and how soon will it be issued?
+Q: What equipment will each Reservist be issued?

-A: Each Reservist will be issued a laptop, blackberry and an RSA token to enable access to the FEMA network.
-The equipment will begin being issued in the months following the program’s implementation.
+A: Each Reservist will be issued a laptop, blackberry and an RSA token which will provide access to the FEMA network and assist with 2-way communication between program points of contact and their Reservists.